Hoggi90/Password-Generator/README.md

 ## You can access the page via this link: https://hoggi90.github.io/Password-Generator/

+## Click on "Generate Password", follow the instructions of the prompt windows, choose the desired length, whether you want numbers, lowercase, uppercase letters or special characters in the password.
+The random password will then be generated.

-## Right-click on the browser and choose inspect, then click on console to view the JS script .
+## Right-click on the browser and choose inspect, then click on console to view the JS script.

 # Screenshot